 An increasing number of surveys are revealing consumer reluctance to approach financial planners or advisers willingly for advice.
-The reasons are various, but would stem from a lack of education on both sides.
+The reasons are various, but would stem from a lack of education from both sides.

-Most people have concerns about ‘being sold' insurance and a lack of knowledge or understanding of whether they are really getting what they need.
+Most people have concerns about ‘being sold' insurance and a lack of knowledge or understanding if they are really getting what they need.
 They have heard all the stories about failed claims.

 That said, companies need to make a profit otherwise they won’t remain in business.
-However, the perception is that the profits are at the expense of the consumer who invested for their own benefit and expected the insurer or fund manager to deliver at the time it was most needed.
+However the perception is the profits are at the expense of the consumer who invested for their own benefit and expected the insurer or fund manager to deliver at the time it was most needed.

-On the other side of the coin is the current turmoil the financial planning industry is finding itself in, with changes to how advisers are remunerated and further educational standards being imposed upon them.
-Around the globe, advisers are leaving the industry, which is to the detriment of the public let alone the advisers themselves.
+On the other side of the coin is the current turmoil the financial planning industry is finding itself in with changes to how advisers are remunerated and the further educational standards being imposed upon them.
+Around the globe, advisers are leaving the industry which is to the detriment of the public let alone the advisers themselves.
 Some have simply had enough of the constant changes as well as being the scapegoats for public and media targets.
-Others are concerned about the reduction in earnings and having to change to a fee-for-service model from a commission-based model.
+Others are concerned about the reduction in earnings and having to change to a fee for service model rather than commission.

-Why does the fee-for-service model frighten so many to the point that they take with them years of experience and leave a lucrative career?
+Why does the fee for service model frighten so many to the point that they take with them years of experience and leave a lucrative career?
 Have they been so good at ‘selling’ that they are unable to justify their service?
-In the future, advisers are likely to be replaced by people who are actually able to articulate their values, many of whom already exist in the current industry.
+In the future, advisers are likely to be replaced with people who are actually able to articulate their values, many of whom already exist in the current industry.